Sina-Ghaderi/di-tasks/README.md

 in-target sh -c "debconf-apt-progress --from $tasksel_start --to $tasksel_end --logstderr -- apt-get -q -y install --no-install-recommends -- $pkg_list" || aptfailed
 ```
 **Note:** if you want to install nvidia driver too use `gnome-clean-nvidia.list` instead of `gnome-clean.list`
-finally, entire block should be like this:
+Finally, entire block should be like this:

 ```bash
 if db_get pkgsel/run_tasksel && [ "$RET" = true ]; then